Tun Ali of Pahang: Economy

-Peace and prosperity reigned in Pahang under Tun Ali's rule.
-20 gantang of rice cost only one dollar, and other food stuff were equally cheap.
+Pahang under Tun Ali's rule was peaceful and prosperous.
+20 gantang of rice cost only one dollar, and other food stuffs were equally cheap.
 Many people became rich and there was a great trade in gold.
-Pahang, with the exception of the rich tin-producing region of the river Kuantan which was kept as a private reserve by the Raja Bendahara, was free from import and export duties.
+Pahang, with the exception of the rich tin-producing region of the river Kuantan which was kept as a private reserve by the Tun Ali, was free from import and export duties.

-Tampang, tin ingot money of ancient Malaya, survived as currency in Pahang until 1893.
-In their original form, tampang were solid slabs of tin, valued at their tin content, and were used as medium of exchange in Melaka Sultanate.
-The Portuguese suppressed all Malay currency when they conquered Melaka in 1511, but this form of coinage persisted in some of the outlying Malay states, particularly Pahang and Selangor.
-During Tun Ali's reign, the solid tin slabs began to be replaced by hollowed, inscribed pieces, still approximating in appearance to the original tampang, though their intrinsic value bore little relation to their nominal worth.
-By 1847, tin ingot money of the nominal value of one cent was being produced.
-The monopoly of minting ingot-money was granted to Chinese who were permitted to mint only four times a year, and up to a certain value.
-There were mints at Kuantan, Lepar, Temerloh and Pekan.

 Declaration of independence

-Despite ruling Pahang as an independent fief, Tun Ali still recognised the Sultan that resided in Daik, Lingga, now under Dutch control, as his overlord.
+Despite ruling Pahang as an independent fief, Tun Ali still recognised the sultan that resided in Daik, Lingga, now under Dutch control, as his overlord.
 In 1844, in a warrant issued to the headman (Jenang) of the aboriginal tribes (suku biduanda) in the region of the river Anak Endau, Tun Ali described himself as "The representative of Sultan Mahmud Shah V, Dato' Bendahara Sri Wak Raja, son of the Bendahara Paduka Raja, Date 1221 (AH)".

 The Bendahara ruled nominally as vice-regents up to 1853.
-In that year, it appeared, Bendahara Tun Ali declared himself an independent ruler of Pahang, but the friction of the suzerainty of the old royal family continued in Pahang up until 1864.
+In that year, it appeared that Bendahara Tun Ali declared himself the independent ruler of Pahang, but the friction of the suzerainty of the old royal family continued in Pahang up until 1864.

 Retirement and death

-Long before his death in 1858, Tun Ali had retired from active participation in the government of the state, and removed his residence to Lami on the river of Pahang where he spent his declining years in a vain endeavour to effect a reconciliation between his turbulent sons.
+Long before his death in 1858, Tun Ali had retired from active participation in the government of the state, and moved his residence to Lami on the river of Pahang where he spent his declining years trying in a vain to help his son reconcile with each other.
 On his retirement he had handed over the government to his eldest son Tun Mutahir.
 The heir took up his residence at Ganchong, hence the origin of the name Bendahara Ganchong by which he came to be known.

-Tun Ali died in October 1858, and buried at the Royal Cemetery, Kuala Pahang, having had issue, five sons and six daughters.
+Tun Ali died in October 1858, and was buried at the Royal Cemetery, Kuala Pahang, having had five sons and six daughters.
 Tun Ali's death was followed by the succession dispute among his sons Tun Mutahir and Tun Ahmad, that later escalated into a full scale civil war.